joemoose/dungeoneers.d20/docs/equipment.md

 ## Armor

 Armor reduces the damage you suffer from an attack.
 Any character can strap on the best armor they can afford and enjoy its protective qualities.
-A player character can have up to a **4 armor rating** at most, even if items would increase it above this number.
+A player character can have up to a **5 armor rating** at most, even if items would increase it above this number.

 **Notes**:

 - ***n* armor rating** items are the base armor.
 Only a single type of base armor can be equipped.
-- **+1 armor rating** items can be equipped with the base armor to increase the armor rating by one to a maximum armor rating of three.
+- **+1 armor rating** items can be equipped with the base armor to increase the armor rating by one.
 - **Bulky** armor requires two body inventory slots.
 - **Helmets** provide an advantage on attribute saves to avoid critical damage in addition to a +1 armor rating.
 - **Shields** have other uses in addition to a +1 armor rating: